thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/listeners.md

 * TOC
 {:toc}

-TBMQ provides the flexibility to configure its listening capabilities for both the TCP and SSL/TLS protocols as well as for MQTT over WebSockets.
+TBMQ provides flexible configuration options for its listeners, supporting TCP, SSL/TLS, and MQTT over WebSockets protocols.

 ### TCP Listener

 By default, TBMQ has the TCP listener enabled on port `1883`.
 However, if you wish to disable the TCP listener, you can set the `LISTENER_TCP_ENABLED` environment variable to `false`.

-Furthermore, if you need to change the host address that the broker is binding to or the port it is listening on, you can modify the `LISTENER_TCP_BIND_ADDRESS` and `LISTENER_TCP_BIND_PORT` variables, respectively.
+Furthermore, if you need to change the host address that the broker is binding to or the port it is listening to, you can modify the `LISTENER_TCP_BIND_ADDRESS` and `LISTENER_TCP_BIND_PORT` variables, respectively.
 This gives you the flexibility to configure the broker to listen on a specific network interface and port of your choice.